DevCycleHQ/devcycle-docs/docs/best-practices/security/api-keys-secret-scanning.md

 ## Overview

 At DevCycle, we value the security of your API and SDK keys.
-To ensure the safety of these keys, we have integrated with GitHub Secret Scanning.
+To ensure the safety of these keys, we have integrated with [GitHub Secret Scanning](https://docs.github.com/en/code-security/secret-scanning).
 This integration helps detect any compromised keys in your GitHub repositories and notifies you about them.
 This article outlines the best practices for managing the security of your API and SDK keys in conjunction with GitHub Secret Scanning, including the different types of SDK keys: Client, Mobile, and Server.

 ## GitHub Secret Scanning Integration

 If you are using GitHub, we will leverage its Secret Scanning feature to detect any compromised keys in your repositories.
 This process helps prevent unauthorized access to your DevCycle projects and environments.

 When a compromised key is detected, we will display a banner on the DevCycle website, notifying you of the issue.
-This banner will include a link to the location where the compromised key was first detected, allowing you to identify the source of the problem.
+This banner will include a link to the keys page, which will show which keys are compromised.
+Each compromised key will have a link to where the compromised key was first detected, allowing you to identify the source of the problem.

 To resolve the issue, you will need to rotate the compromised key and invalidate the old one.
 Follow the steps outlined in the [Compromised SDK Keys](/best-practices/security/compromised-keys) section.